benedekrozemberczki/GAM/README.md

 #### Model options

 ```
+  --agents               INT         Number of agents with memory.
+Default is 10.
+  --batch-size           INT         Number of graphs processed per batch.
+Default is 32.
+  --time                 INT         Time budget.
+Default is 20.
+  --step-dimensions      INT         Neurons in step layer.
+Default is 32.
+  --combined-dimensions  INT         Neurons in shared layer.
+Default is 64.
   --epochs               INT         Number of GAM training epochs.
 Default is 10.
   --learning-rate        FLOAT       Learning rate.
 Default is 0.001.
+  --gamma                FLOAT       Discount rate.
+Default is 0.99.
   --weight-decay         FLOAT       Weight decay.
 Default is 10^-5.
   --model-memory         BOOL        Training a model with multiple agents.
 Sets shared agent memory to True.
 ```

 ### Examples